slsa-framework/slsa-proposals/0004/README.md

     identity.
 The key could be long-lived, rotated regularly, or ephemeral, and the identity could be a builder, individual, or organization.
 -  The provenance contains claims that:
-    -  Together they satisfy the requirements for SLSA level X.
+    -  Combined together satisfy the requirements for SLSA level X.
         -  A policy evaluator may limit the maximum SLSA level depending on the builder identity or other context.